Consumer medicine information

 It is not known whether the difference is caused by the Pill.
 It may be that these women were examined more often, so that the breast cancer was noticed earlier.

-It is important that you check your breasts regularly and contact your doctor if you feel any lumps.
+It is important that you check your breasts regularly and to contact your doctor if you feel any lump.

 Contact your doctor immediately if you have severe pain in your abdomen.